Saint Petersburg: Former twin towns

-Milan and Venice were formerly twin cities of Saint Petersburg, but suspended this link due to St Petersburg's ban on "gay propaganda".
+Italian cities Milan and Venice were formerly twin cities of Saint Petersburg, but suspended this link due to St. Petersburg's ban on "gay propaganda".
 Milan suspended the relationship with Saint Petersburg on 23 November 2012 and Venice did so on 28 January 2013.

-In March 2022, Gdańsk, Warsaw, Aarhus and Melbourne terminated or suspended the cooperation, affiliation or sister city relationship with Saint Petersburg as a response to the Russian invasion of Ukraine.
+Shortly after the beginning of the Russian invasion of Ukraine, Gdańsk, Warsaw, Aarhus, Melbourne, Kotka, Turku, Riga and Tallinn terminated or suspended the cooperation, affiliation or sister city relationship with Saint Petersburg.
 On 17 March 2022, Košice joined the list of cities terminating the partnership.
 The cooperation began in 1995.

 Twinning with occupied Mariupol

 Some Russian cities are twinned with ones in occupied Ukraine, in particular, Saint Petersburg is twinned with Mariupol.
 An art symbol of the twinning was unveiled on Palace Square in Saint Petersburg, defaced and removed.